 You might notice straight away that we’re still dealing with an Ethereum wallet.
-At best, this won’t work with Binance Smart Chain DApps.
+At best, this won’t work with BNB Smart Chain (BSC) DApps.
 At worst, you could lose funds by sending them to addresses you can’t actually use.

 Let’s change that.
-We want to access the Settings to point the wallet towards Binance Smart Chain nodes.
+We want to access the Settings to point the wallet towards BNB Smart Chain nodes.

 Select Settings from the dropdown menu.